Home > Fitness

 Length

-As with firmness, different lengths each serve their purpose, and it is up to you to decide what is most important for your specific muscular needs.
+As with firmness, different lengths serve different purposes, and it is up to you to decide what is most important for your specific muscular needs.

 Long or full-size rollers generally measure around 36 inches in length.
 At this length, these rollers are suitable for larger muscle groups.
 Full-size rollers allow you to access your entire back when laid perpendicular to your spine.